 You’ve never experienced a pandemic of this scale before, and it’s only natural for this to rock your world.
 Working from home can also be very distracting if you have kids or animals that demand attention.

-With this in mind, consider taking quick breaks every 20 – 30 minutes to recharge.
-This will allow you to tend to the needs of your surroundings as well as boost your mental health and energy–helping you keep your creativity flowing without feeling drained.
+With this in mind, consider taking quick breaks every 20 – 30 minutes to recharge and you assess your COVID-19 marketing strategy.
+Taking breaks will allow you to tend to the needs of your surroundings as well as boost your mental health and energy–helping you keep your creativity flowing without feeling drained.

 Inspiration stems from random conversations at the office, sights, and experiences that occur as you go about your day–or at least it used to in 2019.
 Seeking new inspiration these days can seem like an impossible task when you’re confined to your home, but it doesn’t have to be.